taddison/tjaddison.com/_posts/2017-09-03-View-currently-executing-tasks-in-tsqlScheduler.md

 - The task id
 - The execution id

 Each instance when deployed has a unique guid generated that identifies that instance (returned via the function *scheduler.GetInstanceId*).
-We need this as the task id is a number, and so for any SQL instance with multiple scheduler instances deployed (e.g. one standalone and multiple AGs) we use the instance id to disambiguate which one the task belongs to.
+We need this as the task id is a number, and so for any SQL instance with multiple scheduler instances deployed (e.g. one standalone and multiple AGs) we use the instance id to disambiguate which instance the task belongs to.

 Context info requires a binary payload, and rather than worrying about packing and unpacking a payload I've opted to use json to allow for a fairly flexible schema (I'd have preferred to use [session_context](https://docs.microsoft.com/en-us/sql/t-sql/functions/session-context-transact-sql) but you can't query that from other sessions at the moment).

-As each task is executed the execute task function calls into the following procedure to build and store our json data:
+As each task is executed the ExecuteTask procedure calls into the following procedure to build and store our json data:

 ```sql
 create or alter procedure scheduler.SetContextInfo